jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ## [fit] Purity
 ## Isolation

-^ In addition to value types, so-called “pure” algorithms are another great way to eliminate state.
+^ In addition to value types, pure algorithms are another great way to eliminate state.

 ---